Table of Contents

-On 23rd July of this year, the global monkeypox outbreak was declared a public health emergency of international concern by the World Health Organisation (WHO).
+On 23rd July 2022, the global monkeypox outbreak was declared a public health emergency of international concern by the World Health Organisation (WHO).

-According to WHO, the risk to the general public is “moderate” globally and “high” in Europe, and there is a clear risk of further international spread at this time.
+According to WHO, the risk to the general public was “moderate” globally and “high” in Europe, and there was a clear risk of further international spread at this time.

 The defining symptom of monkeypox is a distinctive itchy rash that later turns to blisters.
 The rash, which can be very itchy or painful, changes and goes through a number of different stages before finally forming a scab, which later falls off.
 The lesions can cause scarring.